 Are you in a relationship where you take care of the kids, put them to bed, and then you surf Facebook while your spouse watches TV and no words are exchanged?
 Do you turn on your computer more often than you turn on your spouse or vice versa?

 If so, pump the brakes because you will end up at the point of no return.
 Do whatever it takes to save your relationship or get out.
 Period.
 Being comfortable is the mortal enemy of healthy and happy relationships.
 The way Kim and Wade demonstrated love is the way love should be demonstrated: passionately.

 LESSON 4 – Be a good role model.
 Wade and Kim have a lovely and smart daughter named Kaley.
 Since I live in California now, I haven’t had the pleasure of seeing her become the beautiful young lady she is today.
-It made me become emotional because I remember the old days when Kim would bring Kaley to the park in a stroller while we played basketball.
+I fondly remember the old days when Kim would bring Kaley to the park when she was a toddler while we played basketball.
 Between games, Wade would run over to Kim and Kaley to give them kisses and tell them how much he loved them.